Bayesian Feature Selection in Joint Quantile Time Series Analysis: Model Performance with Simulated Data

 \subsection{Forecast Performance}

-Quantile time series forecast is the prediction of the distribution of a future value of a time series.
+Quantile time series forecasting is the prediction of the distribution of a future value of a time series.
 It is much more challenging than the time series mean or median forecast which is already difficult given the additional time information.
-For the quantile time series forecast, a prediction interval is generated as a range of specified coverage probability under that forecast distribution.
-For example, the $95\%$ prediction interval is defined by the $2.5\%$ and $97.5\%$ quantiles of the forecast distribution, and the $80\%$ prediction interval is defined by the $10\%$ and $90\%$ quantiles of the forecast distribution.

-To the author's best knowledge, there are no existing joint quantile forecast algorithms for correlated multivariate time series.
-The only publicly accessible approach is the ``auto.arima" function for univariate time series analysis, in the ``forecast" R package (\cite{Hyndman2008Automatic}).
-Although there exist very few other attempts on univariate time series quantile forecast, there are debates on those attempts either from the methodology or from the software, making those approaches not generally applicable. ``auto.arima" automatically fits the best ARIMAX Model, which is the most classical and popular time series model, according to either AIC, AICc or BIC value.
-Setting the ``biasadj" option in the ``auto.arima" function to ``FALSE", whose default value is "TRUE" for mean prediction, gives the quantile prediction.
+The QFSTS model is a Monte Carlo-based algorithm for quantile prediction.
+The Monte Carlo samples generate the empirical distribution, whose mean is the quantile prediction.
+The most well-known quantile forecast algorithm that is publicly available, is the ``auto.arima" function for univariate time series analysis, in the ``forecast" R package (\cite{Hyndman2008Automatic}). ``auto.arima" automatically fits the best ARIMAX Model, which is the most classical and popular time series model, according to either AIC, AICc, or BIC value.
+Setting the ``biasadj" option in the ``auto.arima" function to ``FALSE", whose default value is ``TRUE" for mean prediction, gives the quantile prediction.
 There are only $4$ quantile values possible: $2.5\%$, $10\%$, $90\%$, and $97.5\%$.
-Therefore, based on these $4$ quantile values, we analyze the MQBSTS model's forecast performances.
+Therefore, based on these $4$ quantile values, we analyze the QFSTS model's forecast performances.

 Figure \ref{fig:forecast_different_tau} reports the forecast performances for three-dimensional target time series datasets of $500$ observations, generated by equation \eqref{eq:simulated_model} with fixed pairwise correlation $\rho=0.7$ but different quantiles: $\tau=(0.025,0.025,0.025)$, $\tau=(0.1,0.1,0.1)$, $\tau=(0.9,0.9,0.9)$, and $\tau=(0.975,0.975,0.975)$.
 The cumulative prediction error is calculated accumulatively according to the quantile loss function given in \eqref{eqn:quantile_loss_func}, where this standard approach can also be seen in \cite{chen2013bayesian}.
-We can see that the MQBSTS model outperforms ``auto.arima" consistently in the tens steps of one-step ahead forecast.
+We can see that the QFSTS model outperforms ``auto.arima" consistently in the tens steps of one-step ahead forecast.